-Care Coordinators may perform additional Care Coordination activities for justice-involved patients as described in the Description of Care Coordination and Services and Justice-Involved Population sections.
+Care Coordinators may perform additional Care Coordination activities for the criminal justice-involved patients as described in the Care Coordination section.

 Electronic Monitoring Requirements

 Patients participating in the program are required by LASD to wear GPS equipment at all times.
 Failure to adhere to this requirement will result in immediate return to custody.
 LASD contracts with a dedicated service provider for 24/7 technical support for GPS equipment.
 Should contracted SUD treatment agencies encounter any concerns with GPS equipment, they must contact the assigned Representative to report these concerns.
 Most common concerns reported include, but are not limited to: